dinguschan-owo/Helios/README.md

 ## ***`License`***

-do whatever the you want with this code, its open sauce! just please PLEASE credit me, cause i worked hard on this :(
+do whatever the you want with this code, its open sauce! just please PLEASE credit me, cause i worked hard on this :3. also consider leaving a star, it helps my self esteem a ton :D

 ## ***`Compatibility`***

-Helios works in the latest versions of:
+Helios works in the latest desktop versions of:

 - Chrome
 - Firefox